ManipulativeConsultant/two-armed-bandit/README.md

 Turns out he recommended them all only government bonds with low return and low variability.
 He even told them this has the highest mean return!
 They all believed him, bought the bonds, and of course he was pretty accurate about the return, with very small errors.
 So they had to pay him his maximum fee.
 What do you think about this guy?
-I think he is a kind of “Manipulative Consultant”.
+I think he is a kind of **“Manipulative Consultant”**.

-And everyone in Reinforcement Learning is using just this guy.
+**And everyone in Reinforcement Learning is using just this guy.**

 Currently, in Reinforcement Learning (RL) there are two leading families of algorithms: Deep Q Networks (DQN) and Actor Critic.
 Both are using a consultant function or a ‘value estimation’ functions — a Deep Neural Network (DNN) which estimates the value of a state and/or action.
 In DQN it’s the Q-network, and in Actor Critic it’s the Critic network.
 This is basically a good decision: value-estimation functions can learn off-policy, meaning they can learn from watching someone else play, even if he’s not so good.
 This enables them to learn from the experience collected using past policies which have already been abandoned.

 However, there’s a catch: we “pay” this consultant according to his accuracy: the loss function which is used to optimize the network is based on the network’s prediction error.
 And the network is tested on the actions it chose: the policy will do what the network advised as best, and this will be the only future source of experience.

-[RL doesn't work yet](https://www.alexirpan.com/2018/02/14/rl-hard.html) and that [Deep is hardly helping](https://himanshusahni.github.io/2018/02/23/reinforcement-learning-never-worked.html).
+Now, everybody complains that [RL doesn't work yet](https://www.alexirpan.com/2018/02/14/rl-hard.html) and that [Deep is hardly helping](https://himanshusahni.github.io/2018/02/23/reinforcement-learning-never-worked.html).
 And rightly so.
 Training a RL algorithm is brittle: it depends strongly on the initialization of the network and of the parameters, so you have to repeat the same experiment again and again, each time initialized differently.
 You see your algorithm improving and then regressing.
 You’re puzzled, because it does so while the loss function continues showing improved performance.
 You can choose the best temporary network along the way and call it a day, but there is nothing you can do through RL to further improve the results.

 So what we claim here is, that you simply chose the wrong consultant.
 Or at least — chose the wrong way to pay him.
 He’s choosing low-rewards actions, and tells you all other options are worse.
 He will be more accurate because the rewards on the actions he recommends are so predictable.
 And you’ll never catch him manipulating you, because you keep testing him on what he chose.